 If a non-compliant product is discovered, our blockchain enables our clients and its supply chain partners to trace it back in seconds, identifying all suppliers involved plus all other batches our food chain associated with it, allowing them to efficiently and effectively carry out the recall.

-Example of food companies using the Connecting Food blockchain platform
+Example of food companies using the Connecting Food blockchain platform and ensuring food safety to their consumers

 Herta: Product specifications for the Herta brand ham are all digitally audited by Connecting Food, at each stage of the process, from the farm to the store, providing a solid guarantee of product quality.
 Among those specifications are valid antibiotic-free certificate for each herd and certified GMO-free feed supplier.